Home

 According to Dr Wes Burgess in his book, The Bipolar Handbook: Real-Life Questions with Up-to-Date Answers, Penguin 2006:

-"30% of individulas with bipolar disorder will attempt suicide during their lives, and 20% will succeed . . . .
+“30% of individuals with bipolar disorder will attempt suicide during their lives, and 20% will succeed . . . .
 Suicide is more common in bipolar depression than in unipolar major depression, panic disorder, or even schizophrenia.
-HOWVER, THE SUICIDE RATE GOES DOWN DRAMATICALLY WITH ADEQUATE TREATMENT".
+HOWEVER, THE SUICIDE RATE GOES DOWN DRAMATICALLY WITH ADEQUATE TREATMENT”.

-Success rates of with lithium treatment vary from highs of 70 to 85% to lows of 40 to 50%.
+Success rates for bipolar disorder treatment with lithium vary from highs of 70 to 85% to lows of 40 to 50%.
 (Surgeon General Report for Mental Health)

-Consumers who report high levels of satisfaction with their treatment and treatment provider have a much more positive outlook about their illness and their ability to cope with it.
+Consumers with bipolar disorder who report high levels of satisfaction with their treatment and treatment provider have a much more positive outlook about their bipolar illness and their ability to cope with it.
 (DBSA, 1999)

 Bipolar statistics show the picture for people adhering to treatment plans, especially mood stabilizers, as actually very positive!

-In particular, bipolar statistics show that combining psychotherapy with medications such as lithium is especially effective:
+In particular, bipolar statistics show that combining psychotherapy with medications such as lithium is especially effective:2

-- using Family-Focused Treatment (FFT) in addition to medication produced significantly less relapse (11%) than medication alone (61%) over a 9 month folow-up period
+produced significantly less relapse (11%) than medication alone (61%) over a 9 month follow-up period.

-- a 2001 study showed using Cognitive Behavioral Therapy (CBT) in combination with medication reduced particpants' depressive symptoms by 7.3% vs a 2.5% increase in the control group
+2. A 2001 study showed using Cognitive Behavioral Therapy (CBT) in combination with bipolar medication reduced participants’ depressive symptoms by 7.3% vs a 2.5% increase in the control group.

-- this study also found a 60% reduction in relapse when CBT was used.
+3. This study also found a 60% reduction in bipolar disorder relapse when CBT was used.

 (Bipolar disorder statistics on psychotherapy benefits evidence all cited from the book "Bipolar Disorder: the latest treatment and assessment strategies" by Dr Trisha Suppes and Dr Ellen Dennehy, Compact Clinicals 2005.)